-Implications: What the research suggests
+What the research suggests

-- Need to improve levels of financial literacy

-- Levels of knowledge are low

-- Need for more targeted programs

-- One size does not fit all

-- Women are an ideal group for fin education programs

-- They know what they do not know

-- Many people will be unlikely to participate in financial education programs

-- Unaware that they need it
+- Need to improve levels of financial literacy - Risk diversification is most difficult concept - Need for more targeted programs - One size does not fit all - Women are an ideal group for fin. educ. programs - It will be difficult to engage employees - They are not aware of their lack of knowledge